tomarcodinglife/tomarcodinglife/README.md

 - 📫 How to reach me tomarcodinglife@gmail.com
 - 😄 Pronouns: tomar coding life
 - ⚡ Fun fact: i am too lazy
 ---

+Hello!
+I’m Sujit Kumar Singh, a passionate Software Engineer with a diverse skill set in both coding and design.
+With expertise in languages such as HTML, CSS, JavaScript, and Python, I build dynamic and efficient applications using frameworks like React, Node.js, and Express.js.
+I also have a solid foundation in database management with MongoDB and SQL, and I’m proficient in PHP and C++.

+Beyond coding, I enjoy crafting engaging user experiences as a Graphics Designer.
+I’m skilled in tools like Photoshop, CorelDRAW, Adobe Illustrator, and InDesign, allowing me to create visually appealing designs that resonate with users.
+For video editing, I use Filmora, VN Editor, Adobe Premiere Pro, and After Effects to bring my creative visions to life.

+I thrive on challenges and am always eager to learn and adapt in this fast-paced tech landscape.
+Let’s connect and explore opportunities together!

+---
 #Our Learning Source Code